Developer Guide

 - 2 buttons (

-) for the user to click. - Event listener for each button -
+GroupViewButtonandContactViewButton) for the user to click. - Event listener for each button -

-.
-The event listener works by callingViewPanel#toggleView
+GroupButtonListenerandContactButtonListener.
+The event listener works by callingViewPanel#toggleViewwhen the button is clicked.

 Click here to return to table of contents

 Given below is an example usage scenario and how the button mechanism behaves at each step.
-In this example, the button used is GroupViewButton
+In this example, the button used is GroupViewButton but it can also be replaced with ContactViewButton.

-is initiated, an event listener GroupButtonListener
+Step 1.
+When GroupViewButton is initiated, an event listener GroupButtonListener is created and used.

-(Refer to JavaFx tutorial for more information about JavaFx).
+Step 3.
+ViewPanel will change the child of itself to ContactListPanel (Refer to JavaFx tutorial for more information about JavaFx).
 Hence, GUI will update to show contact page

 Documentation, logging, testing, configuration, dev-ops